*** The 1.5V solar cells and little nokia vibrating motors can no longer be found online. I've written a new guide using new parts.***

 If you'd like one I have some for sale on my website, etsy store, and available as kits.

-If you want a cheap and easy project you might as well put some together.
+If you want a cheap and easy project you might as well put a cockroach together.